IBM-Cloud/docs/admin/iamuserinv.md

 **Note**: The actual permissions assigned are automatically limited to the subset of permissions that you have.

-For specific information about configuring access for users, including roles and policies, see [Managing user accounts and access](/docs/admin/iamusermanage.html).
+For information about configuring access for users after they have been added to your account, see [Managing user accounts and access](/docs/admin/iamusermanage.html).